Elijah Mitchell Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 Matchup vs. Los Angeles

-- Mitchell will go up against a Rams squad that allows 99.6 rushing yards per game and is the NFL's seventh-ranked rush defense.
+- The Rams allow 99.6 yards per game on the ground, the NFL's seventh-ranked rush defense.

-- The 49ers are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (10 this season).
+- The Rams have given up 10 rushing touchdowns, 23rd in the league.

 Recent Performances

-- Against the Cardinals last week, Mitchell rushed eight times for 36 yards (4.5 yards per attempt).
+- In last week's matchup against the Cardinals, Mitchell carried the ball eight times for 36 yards (4.5 yards per carry).

 - He also caught five passes for 43 yards.

-- Mitchell has 280 yards on 44 carries (93.3 ypg) with two rushing touchdowns over his last three games.
+- Mitchell has 280 yards on 44 carries (93.3 ypg) with two rushing touchdowns during his last three games.

 Mitchell's San Francisco Teammates